Skip to main content

 What are clinical trials?

-Clinical trials are research studies that look at new ways to improve health and prevent, detect, or treat diseases and conditions.
+Clinical trials are research studies that look at ways to prevent, detect, or treat diseases and conditions.
 They are critical to understanding and treating mental illnesses.
 Clinical trials are the primary way researchers determine if a new treatment is safe and effective in people.

 Clinical trials can study: